-- Within Soil Unit C only Sub-Unit C2 was identified in WFS II.
-Soil Unit C1 is absent; - The seismic character of Soil Unit C2 is variable, predominantly chaotic, and locally shows inclined reflectors (Figure 3-1).
+- Two sub-units are differentiated within Soil Unit C (Soil Unit C1 and Soil Unit C2); - The upper Soil Unit C1 is only present in the north-eastern part of WFS I. The lower Soil Unit C2 has been identified everywhere in WFS I. The boundary between Soil Units C1 and C2 is characterised by a change in seismic character; - Soil Unit C1 is characterised by an apparently stratified seismic character, with semi-continuous, sub-horizontal, parallel reflectors.
+The seismic character of Soil Unit C2 is variable, predominantly chaotic, and locally shows inclined reflectors (Figure 3-1).
 These inclined reflectors have slope angles of less than 5° (typically 2° to 3°).
 These reflectors suggest channel sequences (e.g. lateral accretion surfaces).
 Alternatively, this seismic character may be interpreted to result from glaciotectonic deformation.
-No clear evidence of the latter is present in the available data; - The seismic character of Soil Unit C2 is masked by both seafloor multiples and peg-leg multiples.
+No clear evidence of the latter is present in the available data; - The seismic character of Soil Unit C2 (and to a lesser extent Soil Unit C1) is masked by both seafloor multiples and peg-leg multiples.
 This makes a definite interpretation difficult; - The base of Soil Unit C2 is considered to be represented by very high amplitude seismic reflections that are only locally present.
 The nature of this base is considered to be (at least in part) erosive; - Channelling is locally observed at the base of Soil Unit C2; - The lower boundary of Soil Unit C2 is usually taken at the base of a clay layer, which typically correlates with the high-amplitude reflector or series of reflectors; - Locally, the clear geotechnical boundary between Soil Unit C2 and the underlying Soil Unit D is not associated with a high amplitude reflector in the UHR MCS data (Figure 3-2).
 The reason for absence of a seismic response at the geotechnical boundary is unclear.
 It may be a result of (1) masking by seafloor multiples and/or peg-leg multiples, (2) little lithological variation across the geotechnical boundary (Soil Units C2 and D), and/or (3) variations in sand/clay beds thickness and bed pinch-outs resulting in local high amplitudes (i.e. 'tuning effects', 'thin bed tuning').

-- The base Soil Unit D is beyond the penetration depth of the geological ground model. - The seismic character of Soil Unit D is similar to that of Soil Unit C2, making it difficult to distinguish these two units in the absence of a clear seismic response at the base of Soil Unit C2.
+- The base Soil Unit D is beyond the penetration depth of the geological ground model; - The seismic character of Soil Unit D is similar to that of Soil Unit C2, making it difficult to distinguish these two units in the absence of a clear seismic response at the base of Soil Unit C2.